 The main ingredients to make the Greek biftekia burgers are ground meat, onion, olive oil, breadcrumbs, egg, vinegar, carrot, tomato, parsley, dry oregano and/or mint, salt and pepper.
 I’m using 1lb / 500gr of ground meat for this recipe, which is a mix of ground beef and pork, half and half, but if you want you can use only one type of ground meat.
 I find that the blend works better as the burgers are not very dry but soft and juicy.

-After adding all the ingredients to a bowl, I mix well for around 4-5 minutes so everything gets well combined.
-It’s best if you then leave the mix to rest in the fridge for 15-20 minutes.
-That will help all the flavors to come out and the breadcrumbs will also absorb any of the moisture, so it will be easier to shape.
+03. After adding all the ingredients to a bowl, I mix well for around 4-5 minutes so everything gets well combined.
+It’s best if you then leave the mixture to rest in the fridge for 15-20 minutes.
+That will help all the flavors to come out and the breadcrumbs will also absorb any of the excess moisture, so it will be easier to shape.

 I use a grill tray to bake them but if you don’t have one then you could use an oven-proof dish.
 Usually, I get around 16 medium size burgers with these quantities.
 You can bake all of them or freeze some before they are cooked for another time.

 You can store any leftover patties in the fridge and have them the next day warmed up.
 Why not put a couple in your sandwich and have them at work the next day!
 They can also be frozen for up to 2 months, just put them in a ziploc bag before being cooked and store them in the freezer.